jamesl1001/RTL-Sass/README.md

 ## What is it?

-RTL-Sass provides mixins and functions to automatically flip your CSS styles for RTL (right-to-left) documents.
+RTL-Sass provides mixins and functions to automatically flip your CSS styles for RTL (right-to-left) pages.

 Supports flipping the following properties: